 If you are looking to get rid of gear for cash, then you’re in luck!
 Guitar Center will normally buy gear and pay cash if they are interested in the piece and feel they can resell it.

 The only downside is that you may only get 40 – 50% of what it’s worth if you’re looking for cash.
 And that’s on the used price, not new.

 But this can be very handy if you’re not concerned and just need an ultra-fast sale.
 They will even pay up to $1000 cash.
 If it’s over that, then you can expect a check or Guitar Center prepaid Visa.

 But it’s a same-day payment if you’re not looking to replace it with another piece of gear or do some sort of trade.

 Just keep in mind that they will only pay in cash up to that amount.
 If it’s worth more, they will offer you credits for in-store purchases.
 So make sure to understand this before going in.
 Especially if your gear is worth several thousand dollars.
 Because if you need the cash, it would be better to sell it privately.

 Guitar Center will generally offer 50 – 60% of fair market value for gear when you trade in or sell to them.
 But how do they determine the fair market value?

 They have been in business for a long time.
-Over the course of that time, they have collected data and gained experience with used instruments and music gear.
-If it’s vintage, they normally have someone in the store that can help make fair wholesale market offers.
+Over the course of that time, they have collected data and gained experience.
+Especially with used instruments and musical gear.
+If it’s vintage, they have someone in the store that can help make fair wholesale market offers.

-Guitar Center also uses eBay, Reverb and other online resources to determine what fair market value is on used gear.
+Guitar Center also uses other online resources to determine fair market value.
 But because prices change quickly, going online can also help with current values.
 It can help to see what is selling online and safely shipping from their store as well.